rust-lang/book/src/ch04-02-ownership.md

 features.

 However, because ownership is a new concept for many programmers, it does take some time to get used to.
-There is good news, however: the more experienced you become with Rust, and the rules of the ownership system, the more you'll be able to naturally develop code that is both safe and efficient.
+There is good news, though: the more experienced you become with Rust and the rules of the ownership system, the more you'll be able to naturally develop code that is both safe and efficient.
 Keep at it!

 Once you understand ownership, you have a good foundation for understanding the